Why is it called Rolfing?

 What can I expect during a Rolfing session?

-Rolfing sessions tend to last from an hour to an hour and a half.
+Rolfing sessions with Phoenix tend to last from 75-90 minutes.
 The first session is often longer (about 2 hours) because there is a consultation and intake process included.
 A variety of hands-on techniques, movements and cues are used during the session, and the client is often actively involved and engaged in the work.

 Do I have to schedule 10 sessions?